Italy’s Coronavirus Outbreak Cancels Juventus Vs. AC Milan Much-Anticipated Coppa Italia Semifinal Match

 As of Tuesday evening, Italy surpassed Iran — which has suffered 77 coronavirus deaths — as the country with the most fatalities outside of China, where the viral outbreak originated, according to the Al-Jazeera news agency.

-Lombardy remains the region affected most seriously by the coronavirus, but cases have now appeared in all except one of Italy’s 20 regions, according to the Al-Jazeera report.
-Of the 80 reported fatal cases in Italy, the youngest victim has been 55 years old.
+Lombardy remains the region affected most seriously by the coronavirus, but cases have now appeared in all except one of Italy’s 20 regions.
+Of the 80 reported fatal cases in Italy, the youngest victim was 55 years old.

-The remainder of the victims have all fallen between the ages of 63 and 95 years old, many with underlying illnesses that leave them vulnerable to the most serious effects of a coronavirus infection, according to a report by The Guardian.
+The other reported victims are all between the ages of 63 and 95 years old, many with underlying illnesses that leave them vulnerable to the most serious effects of coronavirus infection, according to a report by The Guardian.

 The second Coppa Italia semifinal, pitting Napoli against Inter Milan in Naples, was still on tap to go ahead as scheduled, according to ESPN.
 But the Napoli-Inter semifinal is set to be played on Thursday, leaving time to call off that match as well.